JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 9. CLI Agents ftw.
 Codex CLI was huge.
 But I also tried claude and geminiCLI.
 Together with BAML bringing type safe LLM calls.

+10. Thanks to authentication I got to know the difference between: who someone is and what someone can do 🤯

+> Notice also (as per ENS and DNS), that what something is has nothing to do with where something is.

 ## Entrepreneuring

-I feel like in the backstraight of the circuit after having couple of laps to recognize my breaking/aceleration points.
+I feel (literally) like in the backstraight of a circuit after having couple of laps to recognize my breaking/aceleration points.

-And i
+And...

 {{< details title="I was wondering on corporation vs smaller teams and their efficiency for some time.... 📌" closed="true" >}}